scriptpi01/LoyKrathong/README.md

 Contributions are welcome!
 Feel free to fork the repository and submit pull requests.

 ## License
-This project is open-source and available under the MIT License.
+This project is open-source and available under a free license.

+This means that anyone is free to use, modify, and distribute the project without any restrictions.
+Feel free to contribute, fork, and adapt as you see fit!

 ---